Shane-Cotta/Code-Samples/README.md

 # What this repo is.

-This Repo cts as an ongoing effort of created tools and innovations discovered and developed for public services.
+This Repo acts as an ongoing effort of created tools and innovations discovered and developed for public services.

-# What it's not.

-A place to make requests.....